thomasschaub/thomasschaub.github.io/_posts/2019-02-18-ld-preload.markdown

 layout: post
 title:  "Code injection using LD_PRELOAD"
 date:   2019-02-18 19:56:47 +0100
-categories: jekyll update
+categories: linux
 ---
-On a typical desktop Linux system, the majority of the programs link dynamically against one or more libraries.
+On a typical desktop Linux system, the majority of programs links dynamically against one or more libraries.
+In this post, we are going to explore a mechanism, through which we can intercept any call to any dynamic library and replace it with our own code.

+Let's start with an example.
 The `ldd` command prints the list of shared libraries required by an application.
 Using `ldd` to examine the `ls` command on Ubuntu 18.04 yields: